-Here’s an example which seems to work and looked a lot safer than many of the other projects I found.
+Here’s an example that seems to work and looked a lot safer than many of the other projects I found.

-But no matter how much the YouTubers try to convince you that a home build is a good idea, is it really worth it?
+But no matter how much the YouTubers try to convince you that a home build is a clever idea, is it worth it?

-The reason you are looking for a ring light is because they’ll make you look good in your self tape, they are safe, and they are uber easy to use.
-A home build on a tiny budget is unlikely to deliver on all of those points.
+The reason you are looking for a ring light is that they’ll make you look good in your self-tape, they are safe, and they are extremely easy to use.
+A home-built ring light on a tiny budget is unlikely to deliver on all those points.

 Getting hold of the right components is going to take time and cost more than you initially imagined.
 Forget about using fluorescent tubes, the type you’ll find at a reasonable price will not render your skin tones faithfully.
 Finding circular tubes will also be a challenge, plus, for the average person, glass fluorescent tubes are difficult to work with.
 The sensible alternative is to use LEDs.

 You’ll have two options with LEDs for your DIY ring light.
 You could use long strips of LEDs stuck to a circular base plate or you could use lots of household LED bulbs in bulb holders mounted on the circular base plate.

 Reels of white light LED strips can be picked up cheaply, but they are unlikely to make you look good.
 They would render colors properly, especially skin tones.
 Cheap LEDs will have a low Color Rendering Index (CRI).
 For a good light, you need a CRI of at least 90+.
 Ideally, you should buy LEDs with a CRI of 95+ or 97+.
 The thing is, the higher the CRI value, the higher the price.
 So, the cost of your components for your DIY project is going to be higher than you thought.